 This survey is conducted each spring by the U.S. Fish & Wildlife Service's Migratory Bird Program, state wildlife agencies and the Canadian Wildlife Service to estimate the size of breeding waterfowl populations across North America and to evaluate habitat conditions on the breeding grounds.
 These surveys are conducted using airplanes, helicopters, and ground crews, and cover over 2.0 million square miles that encompass the principal breeding areas of many species of waterfowl in North America.
 The traditional survey area comprises parts of Alaska, Canada, and the north-central U.S., and covers approximately 1.3 million square miles.
 The eastern survey area includes parts of Ontario, Quebec, Labrador, Newfoundland, Nova Scotia, Prince Edward Island, New Brunswick, New York and Maine, covering an area of approximately 0.7 million square miles.
 Annual estimates of duck abundance are available since 1955 for the traditional survey area and since 1996 for all strata in the eastern survey area.
 In the prairies and parklands of the traditional survey area, habitat conditions are recorded using an index of the number of ponds observed by the airplane crew.

-Read more about this survey, watch a video, or see aerial and ground crew blogs.
-Also, learn about the 50th anniversary celebration of the survey (1.2MB).
+Read our aerial and ground crew blogs and learn about the 50th anniversary celebration of the survey (1.2MB).

 Results of this survey can be found within our Population Status page.

 Mid-winter Waterfowl Inventory